Registration Requirements

 Debra Demers

 Debra Demers joined George Washington's Mount Vernon as the Teacher Learning Coordinator in April of 2022.
 She is a former GWTI alum and always aspired to join the team and live her passion for Washington’s legacy at Mount Vernon.
 Debra is a retired Reading/Literacy Coach with many years of teaching in both New York and Virginia, including eight years at the University of Buffalo and Buffalo State College.
 She holds a Ed.M. in Reading from the University of Buffalo and a B.A. in Psychology and Elementary Education from SUNY Potsdam.
-She brings her love for children's literature and history to The George Washington Teacher Institute, as she connects great books for teaching about the 18th century.
+She bring her love for children's literature and history to The George Washington Teacher Institute, as she connects great books for teaching about the 18th century.

 Emily Finch